aldingsgit/aldingsgit.github.io/index.md

-## Bayesian Thinking in Everyday Life (5/19)
+## Bayesian Thinking For the Aspiring Intern (5/19)

 ---

 ### The Math Works Out

-Whether you’re a grizzled PhD student or green undergrad, you’ll inevitably be asked around May – what are you doing this summer?
+Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May – what are you doing this summer?

-Taken innocently, an onlooker might overlook the importance of this inquiry.
+A seemingly innocent question, but heavy with gravitas, that quietly weighs on your mind while sinking deeper into your conciousness.

-But every bright-eyed, ambitious student has been conditioned to spend those precious warm months advancing his or her professional skills as an intern.
+Every bright-eyed, hungry student has been trained to dedicate precious summer months to one thing and one thing only - career advancement opportunities as an intern.

-And as the post-offer bliss and visions of an idyllic job fade, they are quickly replaced by the harsh uncertainty that the internship may or may not result in a full-time offer.
+And as the post-offer bliss and visions of an idyllic corporate life fade, they are quickly replaced by the harsh uncertainty that the internship may or may not result in a full-time offer.

 This is the exact situation a good friend of mine is in; he’s accepted an MBA internship at a well-known technology firm (ie. FAANG) and is beginning to worry about ensuring that he gets a fulltime offer as well.